-The Fire District is moving forward with several new initiatives for FY18.
+The Fire District is moving forward with several new initiatives for FY19.
 These will be funded by several means available to the Fire District.
 Fire Station #38 on Hampton Parkway for 3.0 million will be funded by a general obligation bond.
 Fire Station #32 renovation/addition for 1.0 million to also be funded by general obligation bond funds.
+The bond was to 6.0 million to include 1.5 million for the construction of station 31, and renovations for EMS on station 34 for an additional 0.5 million.

-Concrete materials needed to surround the fire training facility for driveways and training pad \$300,000, this will be funded with Fire Impact Fees collected from new building construction.
-A new Quint Fire Apparatus for the Fire Station #38 project is needed for the sum of \$975,000, this will be funded through Fire Impact Fees.
-A Heavy Duty Rescue truck is needed to replace two older vehicles for special operations \$755,000.
-This will be procured through debt service with an additional, \$100,000, for loose equipment to be funded by Fire Impact Fees.
+A new Quint Fire Apparatus for the Fire Station #38 project is needed for the sum of \$875,000, and has been prepaid with impact fees.
+A Heavy Duty Rescue truck is needed to replace two older vehicles for special operations \$675,000, and has been prepaid with impact fees.
+All of the above initiatives have been started and are in various stages of production. \$110,000 in Quint loose equipment and \$170,000 in Heavy Rescue Loose Equipment have been bid and are ready to order.
+Bidding will begin in January 2019 for a concrete paving for the training center, expected to cost about \$325,000.